yanbenjamin/cs106s-w1/README.md

 | S2 EP7 | Vigènere | "mxngveecw mw slaww sul fpzsk mw sojmrx"|
 | S2 Finale | Vigènere | "glcoprp googwmj fxzwg" |

 As a tip, you'll find it useful to **adapt your `encryptCaesar` implementation to handle strings with potentially non-alphabetic characters (spaces, punctuation)**.
-Specifically, for any alphabet characters (`a,b,...,z`), you'll want to shift them as normal, but for non-alphabetic characters, you'll want to leave them unchanged, e.g., **"hello world!"→"jgnnq yqtnf!"**.
+Specifically, for any alphabet characters (`a,b,...,z`), you'll want to shift them as normal, but for non-alphabetic characters, you'll want to leave them unchanged, e.g., `"hello world!"`**→**`"jgnnq yqtnf!"`.
 You can still assume any letter that appears will be lowercase.
 Let me know if you have any questions!

 For the **Vigènere ciphers**, you'll want to use the `decryptVigenere(ciphertext, keyword)` function already written in `assignment.js`!
 For each cipher, the keyword will be among this word bank: `"cursed"`,`"erase"`,`"cipher"`,`"shifter"`, `"axolotl"`.